synkobass/swaggat/README.md

 ## Introduction

-This guide is to help new Sagat players to pick the right V-Skill and V-Trigger for the specific matchups.
+This guide is to help new Sagat players with general character matchup advise and to pick the right V-Skill and V-Trigger for the specific matchups.

 Matchups are devided into 4 categories:
 * advantage
 * even
 * disadvantage
 * horrible

+V-Skill and V-Trigger are devided into 3 categories:
+* recommended: a viable pick for this character matchup
+* alternative: can also work for this character matchup
+* inadvisable: usually not recommended for this character matchup

 V-Skill 1 is a general damage buff on your DP's, in some situations you can get a juggle without burning EX meter.
 Use VS1 for oppoennts who are very jump happy